terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 ![Architecture diagram for the Watsonx AI SaaS Automation with Assistant and Governance deployable architecture](watsonx-saas-da.svg "Architecture diagram for the Watsonx AI SaaS Automation with Assistant and Governance deployable architecture")
 {: caption="Figure 1.
 Watsonx AI SaaS Automation with Assistant and Governance deployable architecture" caption-side="bottom"}{: external download="watsonx-saas-da.svg"}

-The Watsonx AI SaaS deployable architecture lays down the services shown in the `WatsonX services` box and an instance of Cloud Object Storage, in a target IBM Cloud account, Resource Group, and Region.
-Then, it automatically configures a *starter project* granting access to an existing IBM Cloud user (e.g. an AI Researcher).
-As a result, that user can log into the IBM watsonx *starter project*, and start working.
+The Watsonx AI SaaS deployable architecture lays down the services shown in the WatsonX services box and an instance of {{site.data.keyword.cos_full_notm}} in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and region.
+Then, it automatically configures a starter project that grants access to an existing {{site.data.keyword.Bluemix_notm}} user, for example, an AI researcher.
+As a result, that user can log into the {{site.data.keyword.IBM_notm}} watsonx starter project, and start working.

-One or more of the services shown in the `Optional services` box can be deployed or added later during the lifetime of the deployable architecture.
+You can add or deploy one or more of the services from the optional services section at a later date during the lifetime of the deployable architecture.

 ## Design concepts
 {: #design-concepts}